-- Join a culinary-themed walking tour in France's gastronomy capital
+- Embark on a foodie walking tour in Lyon, France's gastronomy capital

 - Check out Annecy's historic art galleries, medieval sites, and glorious beaches

-- Help a local host prepare one of Savoy's most famous dishes: tartiflette
+- Join a local host in preparing one of Savoy's most famous dishes: tartiflette

 |Day 2||Culinary Walking Tour in Lyon||Lyon|